Phase-out of fossil fuel vehicles: Manufacturer fossil-fuel phase-out plans

 Sales of electric vehicles (EVs) indicate a trend away from gas-powered vehicles that generate greenhouse gases.

 In 2017, Volvo announced plans to phase out internal combustion-only vehicle production by 2019, after which all new cars manufactured by Volvo will either be fully electric or electric hybrids.
 In 2020, the Volvo Group with other truck makers including DAF Trucks, Daimler AG, Ford, Iveco, MAN SE, and Scania AB pledged to end diesel truck sales by 2040.

 In 2018, Volkswagen Group's strategy chief said "the year 2026 will be the last product start on a combustion engine platform" for its core brand, Volkswagen.

 In 2021, General Motors announced plans to go fully electric by 2035.
-In the same year, the CEO of Jaguar Land Rover, Thierry Bolloré also claimed it would "achieve zero tailpipe emissions by 2036" and that its Jaguar brand would be electric-only by 2025.
-By March, Volvo Cars announced that by 2030 it "intends to only sell fully electric cars and phase out any car in its global portfolio with an internal combustion engine, including hybrids".
+In the same year, the CEO of Jaguar Land Rover, Thierry Bolloré, also claimed it would "achieve zero tailpipe emissions by 2036" and that its Jaguar brand would be electric-only by 2025.
+By March, Volvo Cars announced that by 2030 it "intends to only sell fully electric cars and phase out any car in its global portfolio with an internal combustion engine, including hybrids," however, in 2024, pulled back its all-electric plans.
 In April 2021, Honda announced that it will stop selling gas-powered vehicles by 2040.
 In July 2021, Mercedes-Benz announced that its new vehicle platforms will be EV-only by 2025.
-In Oct 2021, Rolls-Royce announced that it will be fully electric by 2030.
-In November 2021, at 2021 United Nations Climate Change Conference, car manufacturers including BYD Auto, Ford Motor Company, General Motors, Jaguar, Land Rover, Mercedes-Benz and Volvo have committed to "work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets".
+In October 2021, Rolls-Royce announced that it will be fully electric by 2030, though in 2026, pulled back these plans due to a lack of demand.
+In November 2021, at 2021 United Nations Climate Change Conference, car manufacturers including BYD Auto, Ford Motor Company, General Motors, Jaguar, Land Rover, Mercedes-Benz, and Volvo have committed to "work towards all sales of new cars and vans being zero emission globally by 2040, and by no later than 2035 in leading markets".

 In 2022, Maserati announced its plans to offer full-electric variants of all its models by 2025 and its intention to halt production of combustion engine vehicles by 2030.

 In 2023, Nissan announced the commitment to end combustion engine vehicle sales in Europe by 2030.

 The following table shows manufacturer pledges of the top global automaker corporations.